Canada forms own probe into Iran downing of Ukraine plane

 The shootdown happened the same night Iran launched a ballistic missile attack targeting U.S. soldiers in Iraq, its response to the American drone strike that killed Revolutionary Guard Gen. Qassem Soleimani in Baghdad on Jan.
 3. At the time, Iranian troops were bracing for a U.S. counterstrike and appear to have mistaken the plane for a missile.

-Iran announced last month it retrieved some data, including a portion of cockpit conversations, from the Ukrainian jetliner accidentally downed by Revolutionary Guard forces in January.
-The head of Iran’s Civil Aviation Organization said in August that the Ukrainian passenger plane’s black boxes have only 19 seconds of conversation following the first explosion, though the second missile reached the plane 25 seconds later.
+Iran announced recently announced it retrieved some data, including a portion of cockpit conversations, from the Ukrainian jetliner.
+The head of Iran’s Civil Aviation Organization said in August that the passenger plane’s black boxes have only 19 seconds of conversation following the first explosion, though the second missile reached the plane 25 seconds later.
 The report quoting him did not elaborate.

 The Canadian government previously dismissed Iran’s reports as limited and containing selected information, and said Tehran still has many questions to answer.